paramaggarwal/blog/content/music-publishing/index.md

 ---
-title: "Music Publishing"
+title: 'Music Publishing'
-description: "As you read this, ever more information is being converted to the digital form so that now it is easier than ever to duplicate intellectual property and charging money for it is becoming difficult…"
+description: 'As you read this, ever more information is being converted to the digital form so that now it is easier than ever to duplicate intellectual property and charging money for it is becoming difficult…'
-date: "2016-02-19T16:56:15.949Z"
+date: '2016-02-19T16:56:15.949Z'
 categories:
   - Apple
   - Music Industry
   - iTunes